 The multi-layer PCB is composed of single-sided and double-sided boards.
-The most common one is to use two double-layer boards as the inner board and then use two single-layer boards on the outside, which are combined into four pieces by a positioning system and insulating bonding materials.
-For multi-layer boards, of course, the number of layers can be increased according to the design of the product, and they are generally even-numbered.
+The most common one is to use two double-layer boards as the inner board and then use two single-layer boards on the outside, combined into four pieces by a positioning system and insulating bonding materials.
+For multi-layer boards, of course, the number of layers can be increased according to the product’s design, and they are generally even-numbered.
 The design of the multi-layer board increases the area and density of the wiring and can make more complex circuit designs.
-The components of the multi-layer board are mostly SMD components, and the component layout is more precise, so the product can be lighter and small.
+The components of the multi-layer board are mostly SMD components, and the component layout is more precise so that the product can be lighter and small.

 2. Classification of PCB Based on the Nature of Substrate

 The primary materials of rigid circuit boards are FR-4, CEM-1, CEM-3, metal-based copper-clad laminates (mainly aluminum-based, and a few are metalcore).

 FR-4 is a glass fiberboard laminated with copper foil and impregnated flame-retardant epoxy fiber cloth with good mechanical processability.